James Stockwell Architecture is based in Sydney. Projects are predominantly residential, including multi-residential and small-scale public buildings.

 James won the 2008 Wilkinson Award for Residential Buildings for the Leura House.
 The 2008 Jury chair commented with ''the awarded projects were all of a very high quality but we did believe there was one stand out".

-Prior to establishment in 2000 James Stockwell Architect was project architect for the two Robyn Boyd Award winning houses while working with Peter Stutchbury.
+Prior to establishment in 2000 James Stockwell was project architect for the two Robyn Boyd Award winning houses while working with Peter Stutchbury.
 Professional experience includes urban design, landscape architecture and larger educational buildings including an auditorium.

 James has been a keynote speaker at several local and international conferences and taught at many Australian Universities most recently Sydney University and UNSW.